 What to Do If You See Bigfoot

 If you've just had an encounter with Bigfoot you might be a little rattled.
 That's understandable.
-After all, this is a creature that many people say doesn't exist.
-However, each year in North America many others claim to have Bigfoot sightings, and countless people may never report what they saw.
+After all, this is a creature that many people say doesn't even exist.
+However, each year in North America many others claim to experience Bigfoot sightings, and countless people may never report what they saw.

 Something is out there in the woods, and people are seeing it, so don't be surprised if you are one of them!

 There are organizations and independent researchers that dedicate their time and efforts to unraveling the Bigfoot mystery.
 They get out there in the woods themselves and do their best to collect evidence, but without the stories and evidence from normal folks like you and me they are missing a lot of the pieces that can help them solve the puzzle.